copasi/basico/paper.md

 processes, modifications and improvements of the software can be easily integrated, and published to the community.

+Being an easily installable module, `BASICO` can readily integrated with other packages or pipelines to create new functionality.
+For example, it would be difficult to use COPASI directly for approximate Bayesian computation (ABC), but through using `BASICO` in the pyABC package [@pyABC] it can be done.

+As scripting module `BASICO` lends itself for constructing large networks, as is for example done in the reproducibility study in [@mendes2023reproducibility].

 Documentation for `BASICO` along with many examples, in the form of Jupyter Notebooks can be found at [https://basico.readthedocs.io/](https://basico.readthedocs.io/). `BASICO` can be readily used in the cloud using [Google Colab](https://colab.research.google.com/github/copasi/basico/blob/master/docs/notebooks/index.ipynb),